Magforum logo links to homepage

 July 1932: the first photographic cover, shot by Edward Steichen for editor Alison Settle

-Condé Nast has put a selection of British Vogue covers since its launch in 1916 on its website as part of a celebration of 10 years of Vogue.com.
-Unortunately, it is a limited selection and some have been heavily cropped.
-The Esquire equivalent is much better with all covers available.
+Condé Nast has put some British Vogue covers since its launch in 1916 on its website as part of a celebration of 10 years of Vogue.com.
+Unfortunately, it is a limited selection and some have been heavily cropped

 How to find cover images